Edward and Mrs Simpson: Where Did the Duke and Duchess Live During the Second World War?

 We shall never know the truth now.

-The pre was years were spent in France and even when war was declared France remained home.
+The pre second world war years were spent in France and even when war was declared France remained the couple’s home.
 However, as the war intensified the couple spent some time in Portugal before being dispatched to the Bahamas.

 During their time in the Bahamas the Duke, as Edward was now known, was installed as Governor of the island.

 It seems that in spite of making enemies people in high places were watching out for him and Wallis, though the reasons may have been selfish.

 The couple’s war years were spent either in the Bahamas or swanning about the Caribbean.

 One thing is for sure, they did not suffer regular and deadly bombings plus other war time hardships such as rationing unlike Edward‘s “people” in the U.K